-- 1. has a substantial adverse effect on your ability to carry out normal day-to- day activities; or - 2.
+- 1. has a substantial adverse effect on your ability to carry out normal day-to- day activities (or to participate fully and effectively in working life on an equal basis with other workers); or - 2.
 Consists of a severe disfigurement.
 This (2) applies even if your disfigurement has no impact on what activities you can do, or on your mental health.